 Such a structure provided tremendous benefits and opportunities for both conventional and homeschool families in the High Country.
 This good-faith partnership between parents and teachers made school and home integration both possible and practical, resulting in a family-strengthening, quality education.
 A cooperative organization of “Extended Learning Days” was established for families whose work schedule required additional educational oversight beyond the school classroom defined above.
 This “collaborative” value still guides Grace Academy!

 Grace Academy began the 2008-2009 academic year with 32 students in kindergarten through eighth grade.
 Enrollment, over a decade later, has consistently eclipsed 100 students (K-8).
-An expansion to high school grades is planned for the future.
+An expansion to high school grades is planned for the fall of 2023.